MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 ### Data Acquisition

-The data was acquired from Wernher (Vern) Krutein,the owner and creator of [photovault.com]('photovault.com')
+The data was acquired from Wernher (Vern) Krutein,the owner and creator of [photovault.com]('photovault.com').

 Wernher Krutein is a digital artist, photographer, filmmaker, historian, and archivist.
 Over the past sixty years, he has built a vast archive that includes original negatives, slides, prints, videos, films, and various other media.
 His collection spans a wide range of subjects from Aerospace to Zimbabwe and includes contributions from over a hundred artists and photographers.

 The images are meticulously cataloged, with each item labeled with relevant historical information.
 This extensive documentation adds significant value to the collection, making it a valuable resource for various applications.

+After I contacted Vern, he generously agreed to give me access to his image repositories on his server.
 I would like to express my sincere gratitude to Wernher Krutein for providing access to this invaluable resource.
 His lifelong dedication to archiving and preserving such a diverse range of images has made this project possible.
 For more information about his work and collection, please visit [photovault.com](https://photovault.com/).

 #### Image Dataset Information